-You’ll have access to a range of cutting-edge technologies, learning how to programme light consoles and control platforms.
+Industry professionals were consulted in the development of our lighting course.
+You'll have access to a range of cutting edge technologies, learning how to programme light consoles and control platforms.
 You can also get creative, producing video content and working as a lighting designer or programmer on a range of performances and events.

 The Lighting Design and Technology degree is delivered through a series of lectures, tutorials and practical workshops.
 Teaching often takes place in television studios and other creative spaces with the chance to work with industry-standard software, including AutoCAD, WYSIWYG, Relux and DIALux.